Rackstorm/Code-Institute-Project-2/README.md

 # Acknowledgement

-A massive **thank you** to my mentor Luke Buchanan for giving me pep talks in dark moments and providing good hints and aha-moments when I was struggling.
+- A massive **thank you** to my mentor Luke Buchanan for giving me pep talks in dark moments and providing good hints and aha-moments when I was struggling.
+- **Thanks** to the tutor Josh who helped me finding a small error when my eyes were to tired to read spaghetti.